Intro To Nonprofit Accounting: Lesson 6

 On the contrary, internal controls help protect your trusted employees or volunteers in case you are audited or detect fraud.
 If money does go missing and internal control activities were followed, you can be confident in those controls.
 There would be no need to suspect those people because they could not have taken the money without someone else knowing about it.
 Thus, you have protected your people from false accusations and mistrust.

 Having internal controls is extremely important for your nonprofit and will be vital to your success.
-We have touched the surface of what an internal control system looks like.
+We have touched on some basic principles of an internal control system.
 Stay tuned for our full course covering internal controls that will dive further into this topic.
 We will provide plenty of examples of how to structure an internal controls system for your nonprofit.

 In the final lesson of this course, we will discuss rules and standards that go along with nonprofit accounting systems.